samseager/startup/README.md

 # startup
 ## Notes
-this is a note on editing on github
+this is a note editing on github